Bloomington Community Blood Drive

 Blood drive will be by appointment only; no walk-ins will be allowed.

-Blood donors and Red Cross staff and volunteers will be asked to enter and leave from the east entrance.
-The blood drive area will have stanchions in place to discourage participants from moving to other areas of the building.
+Blood donors and Red Cross staff and volunteers will be asked to enter and leave from the east entrance of the building, near Rehearsal Hall.

 All Red Cross staff participate in standard health assessments prior to each blood drive.

-Everyone participating in the blood drive, including staff, volunteers and donors, will be required to wear a face mask or covering.
+Unless otherwise exempted or not recommended by local, state or federal guidance, all persons entering Bloomington Civic Plaza will be required to wear a face mask for the time that they are present in the building.
 If you do not have one, a mask will be provided to you.

 All donors will be temperature-screened before entering the blood drive.